maxprokopiev/maxprokopiev.github.com/_posts/2017-02-06-boring-things.markdown

 ## Coding style

 Boy oh boy...
 How many times have you been involved in these hour-long "tabs VS spaces"-like discussions?
-Haven't you fed up with them already?
+Aren't you fed up with them already?
 Put a linter in place, agree once on all the rules and styles, be consistent with using them.

 *Let machines fight.*